fsharp/fslang-design/RFCs/FS-1124-static-abstract-in-interfaces.md

 # Summary
 [summary]: #summary

-.NET 7 and C# 11 is adding the ability to define static abstract methods in interfaces and to use these from generic code.
+.NET 7 and C# 11 are [adding the ability to define interfaces with static abstract methods](https://github.com/dotnet/csharplang/issues/4436) and to use these from generic code.

 To match this in F#, we add the capability to specify abstract static members that implementing classes and structs are then required to provide an explicit or implicit implementation of.
 The members can be accessed off of type parameters that are constrained by the interface.